On the unramified Eisenstein spectrum: Introduction

 In this paper, we do something rather different, and our starting point is the following geometric interpretation of the pairing \eqref{eq:100}.
 In an equivalent and slightly more convenient language, we will start with a geometric interpretation of the linear functional, or distribution, $\Psi_\Eis$ defined by

 Here

 where minus refers to the group structure of $\uA$.
 See Section \ref{s_distr} for a discussion of what we mean by distributions in this paper.

 Recall the group $\cQ_\F^\vee$ defined in \eqref{eq:116} and note this is a 1-dimensional connected affine algebraic group over $\C$.
 To such an object one can associate an equivariant complex-oriented cohomology theory.
-This is contravariant a functor that we denote by
+This is a contravariant functor, which we denote by

 Concretely, this is ordinary equivariant cohomology if $\chr \F=0$ and equivariant topological K-theory if $\chr \F > 0$.

 In particular, we have

 where $\uA$ was defined in \eqref{eq:110} and $\bA_\comp \subset \bA$ is the compact torus.